 19 Jun The 5 Pillars of Kettlebell Training

-I know everyone won’t be as crazy passionate about kettlebells as I am and that’s ok.
+I know everyone won’t be as passionate about kettlebells as I am and that’s ok.

-But, my hope is that many more people will discover one of the most powerful training tools there is.
+But, my hope is that many more people will discover one of the most powerful training tools out there.

-Yes, kettlebells are simply training tools, just like barbells, dumbbells, or any other resistance training device.
+Kettlebells are simply training tools, just like barbells, dumbbells, or any other resistance training implement.

 These are all examples of different exercise modalities.
 Each is effective, without a doubt.

 Kettlebells are unique though.
-If I had to pick one modality to use, the kettlebell would be it.
+If I had to pick one modality to use, the kettlebell would be it because of the all-in-one simplicity.

 Whether you are a beginner, intermediate, or even advanced, there are 5 pillars of progression in kettlebell training.